hamed65kz/OpenBTS-UMTS-RLC/Readme.md

 #### Initialize RLC Configuration

-Call it only one time at project startup
+Call it only one time at project startup. you can create multiple data path for different NodeB.
 ```
-    initRLCConfigs();
+    initRLCConfigs(int nodeBCount);
 ```

 #### Push RX CCCH Frame from MAC to RRC
-Call it on each RX CCCH frame received in the MAC layer
+Call it on each RX CCCH frame received in the MAC layer. if you have multiple NodeB you should specify its index with nodeBIndex
 ```
-    static void macPushUpRxCCCH(char* bit_pdu, int pdu_len);
+    static void macPushUpRxCCCH(char* bit_pdu, int pdu_len, int nodeBIndex);
 ```
 #### Push RX DCCH Frame from MAC to RRC
 Call it on each RX DCCH frame received in the MAC layer
 ```
-    static void macPushUpRXDCCH(char* bit_pdu, int pdu_len, RbId rbid, UeIdType id_type,int UEid);
+    static void macPushUpRXDCCH(char* bit_pdu, int pdu_len, RbId rbid, UeIdType id_type,int UEid, int nodeBIndex);
 ```
-It takes PDU and Radio Bearer index and UEid and UeIdType(CRNTI/URNTI)
+It takes PDU and Radio Bearer index and UEid and UeIdType(CRNTI/URNTI) and if you have multiple NodeB you should specify its index with nodeBIndex

 #### RRC get RX CCCH from RLC
 Call it in the RRC Layer to get Sdu's from RLC